How Much Does a New Front Door Cost in the UK?

 Number of Tradespeople

-In the vast majority of cases, a single door fitter will be able to install a new front door.
-However, if a second labourer is needed for any particular reason, this would obviously double the overall labour costs.
+In the vast majority of cases, only a single door fitter will be needed to install a new front door.
+However, if a second labourer is needed, this would obviously double the overall labour costs.

 Duration